exasol/ai-lab/doc/user_guide/docker/prerequisites.md

 Please note that enabling Exasol AI-Lab to use Docker features creates security risks.
 In particular, code running inside the AI-Lab could create privileged containers, mount the file system of the machine running the Docker daemon, and gain root access to it.
 For details see https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/, section "The socket solution".

-Section [AI-Lab with integrated Exasol Docker-DB](docker-usage.md#ai-lab-with-integrated-exasol-docker-db) shows the corresponding command line options, for details see [Docker FAQ](https://docs.docker.com/desktop/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).
+Section [AI-Lab with Integrated Exasol Docker-DB](docker-usage.md#ai-lab-with-integrated-exasol-docker-db) shows the corresponding command line options, for details see [Docker FAQ](https://docs.docker.com/desktop/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).